Naranbataar/MaSH/README.md

-# MaSH - A minimalistic Discord API wrapper made in Bash
+# MaSH - A minimalistic Discord API wrapper compatible with Posix Shells
 MaSh is a set of scripts made in Bash to make possible to write Discord Bots on pure Shell Script